olliecheng/mathia-rulebook/information/what-is-mafia.md

 ---
 layout: default
-title: About Mafia
+title: What is Mafia?
-permalink: /about-mafia/
+permalink: /what-is-mafia/
 ---

 ## What is Mafia?